Arekere Lake: Arekere Neighbourhood Improvement Trust (ANIT)

 Concerned over the deteriorating quality of the lake, several residents in the area formed a collective called the Arekere Neighbourhood Improvement Trust (ANIT) with the express purpose of coordinating all efforts to rejuvenate the lake.
 The Trust was registered on 30 June 2012.
 The formation of the Trust was inspired by the success story of Puttenahalli Neighbourhood Lake Improvement Trust (PNLIT) formed in June 2010.
 The Trust has succeeded in creating awareness of the need for citizens' initiatives for saving the dying Arekere Lake.
 This was achieved by organizing several programs, including the formation of a human chain along the boundary of the lake.

 In early 2015, BDA began work related to the development of Arekere Lake, along with 16 other lakes in Bangalore.
 The planned activities include de-silting, weeding, fencing, setting up counter bunds, inlets and outlets, construction of paths for walking around the lakes, and seats for walkers.

+2020 - 2022

+Between 2020 and 2022, civic authorities and local citizen groups actively worked toward reviving the lake through conservation initiatives, cleanup drives, and restoration projects.
+These efforts gradually improved the lake's condition, helping it retain water more effectively and support a growing variety of birds, plants, and aquatic life.

+2023 - 2024

+In 2023, the rejuvenation project gained further momentum, with approximately 6 acres of the 38-acre lake being restored.
+Financial support and community involvement helped accelerate the work, although legal disputes related to encroachments and land ownership continued to slow the overall progress.
+Despite these challenges, the lake showed visible improvements, becoming cleaner and more environmentally sustainable than in previous years.

+During 2024, Arekere Lake remained part of Bengaluru's broader lake restoration and conservation strategy.
+Authorities focused on measures such as desilting, sewage diversion, wetland development, fencing, and ecological restoration to improve both water quality and biodiversity.
+These efforts were aimed at ensuring the long-term sustainability of the lake while reducing environmental degradation.

+2025

+By 2025, portions of the rejuvenated lake were opened to the public, transforming the area into a popular recreational space for local residents.
+Walking tracks and green surroundings attracted visitors, and the lake increasingly became an important urban green space within the neighborhood.